 Why does limiting sugar matter for kids?

+There are lots of good reasons to be mindful about sugar.
 A diet that's high in sugar can eventually lead to obesity, high blood pressure, fatty liver disease and type 2 diabetes – as well as an increased risk of heart disease.

 Healthy Valentine treats for kids

 If you plan to serve a sugary treat this holiday, consider chocolate-covered fruit.
 You can try chocolate-covered strawberries, grapes, orange slices, bananas or even pineapple.
-It's a simple, easy treat that will appease everyone's sweet tooth – while including a healthy serving of fruit at the same time.
+It's a simple, easy treat that will satisfy everyone's sweet tooth – while including a healthy serving of fruit at the same time.

-Santiago suggests this recipe for easy, homemade chocolate-covered fruit.
+Santiago suggests this easy recipe for homemade chocolate-covered fruit.
 "It takes only a few ingredients and just 10 minutes to make," he says.
 You can make it with your children, which can be a fun way to involve them in the holiday.

 Easy, healthy chocolate-covered fruit recipe